VeryBitter/PiSpec20_stellarnet/README.md

 ## PiSpec20 Requirements
 I wrote this on a Raspberry Pi 3b+.
 For Windows or Mac you will need to make small changes to the code to deal with OS peculiarities.
 You will need to possess a Stellarnet spectrometer.
 ### Libraries
-- pyusb 1.0.0a3  (Linux example:  sudo pip install pyusb==1.0.0a3)
+- pyusb 1.0.0a3  (Linux python 2 example:  sudo pip install pyusb==1.0.0a3)
 - numpy
 - python-matplotlib
+- stuff usually automatically included in python
   - screen (if you want to hide the background processes)
   - json
   - python-requests
   - python-flask
   - python-virtualenv  (if you want to run this in a virtual environment)
   - Tkinter
 ### Files to install
 - 99-local.rules  needs to be copied to '/etc/udev/rules.d/' or updated to include rules for StellarNet devices.
 Otherwise you would need to run as root to get USB access.